f3d-app/f3d/README.md

 F3D needs your help!

 If you can, please consider sponsoring F3D.
 Even a small donation would help us offset the recurring maintenance costs.
 With enough sponsors we would be able to make F3D grow faster and stronger!
-Read me about it [here](doc/user/SPONSORING.md).
+Read more about it [here](doc/user/SPONSORING.md).

+If you are an industry user of F3D and want to make sure it can keep growing and being maintained, [please reach out](doc/user/SPONSORING.md#industry-sponsors)!

-If not, please use F3D, star it on github and share the word about it!
+In any case, please star it on github and share the word about it!

 # Vision